By entering the Malta International Photo Award (MIPA) Competition you hereby accept the following competition rules:

 4.5.1.
 You irrevocably agree that in connection with the competition for the ”Malta International Photo Award” and/or the exhibitions planned afterwards, including marketing and press material related thereto, either my first and last name, or pseudonym (artist’s name) may be stated,

 4.5.2.
 Upon request of ”Malta International Photo Award”, you will submit the photos in high resolution for the purpose of ensuring best reproduction quality (e.g. prints for the exhibitions) and highest image quality for the platform on which they are being featured (e.g. competition website).
+Failure to produce the high resolution versions of the original submitted photos might result in disqualification from the award.

 5. Copyright, Reproduction and Rights granted